AlexGalays/abyssa-js/README.md

 Additionally, a state can own a list of query params: While all states will be able to read these params, isolated changes to these will only trigger a transition up to the state owning them (it will be exited and re-entered).
 The same applies to dynamic query params.
 How much you decompose your applications into states is completely up to you;
-For instance you could have just one state (A la stateless):
+For instance you could have just one state:
 ```javascript
 State('some/path/:slug/:id')
 ```
-Just like you could have four different states to break down the complexity of that one path combination:
+Or four different states to represent that path:
 ```javascript
 State('some')
 State('path')